New Plumbing Coupons: Click Here to View Current Discounts

 The Fuel Supply Has Been Shut Off

 If you have a gas water heater, the fuel supply to the heater can be shut off by turning off a valve or closing a valve that regulates the gas flow.
-Depending on your set-up, this could be done at the main service panel or within the gas line leading up to your hot tub.

 If you have an electric water heater, then its circuit breaker can be shut off at your service panel.